 Many mutual funds are actively managed investments, while most traditional ETFs are passively managed.
 This makes a significant difference, especially in the cost to investors.
 Mutual funds generally have a higher management expense ratio (MER) than ETFs, making mutual funds more expensive to hold.

 The lower management fees of ETFs can make it less costly to buy ETFs over mutual funds.
 However, it is important to select the precious metals ETFs that actually have lower MERs than a comparable fund.
-Some newer ETFs come with higher MERs, which rival the rates associated with mutual funds.
-To get the most out of your ETF investing, make sure you choose ETFs with low MERs, strong diversification, high liquidity, and operation within stable locations.
+There are active and tactically managed funds with higher expense ratios that rival the rates associated with mutual funds.
+To get the most out of your ETF investing, make sure you choose ETFs with low MERs, strong diversification and high liquidity.

 What kind of precious metals do you find to be the most enticing these days?